sprakash57/create-react-saga/README.md

 Create React Saga has already prototype app built-in with proper unit test cases.
 Running the command will execute all the test cases present under `__tests__` directory or any file with `.test.js`/`.spec.js` extension.

 ### `npm run storybook`
-Stories can be found running on [localhost:6006](http://localhost:6006) in the Browser.
+Stories can be found running on <u>http://localhost:6006</u> in the Browser.
 You can interact with your components without any hassle.
 ## License

-Create React Saga is open source software [licensed as MIT](https://github.com/sprakash57/create-react-saga/blob/master/LICENSE).
-The logo is licensed  under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+Create React Saga is open source software <a href="https://github.com/sprakash57/create-react-saga/blob/master/LICENSE" target="_blank">.
+The logo is licensed  under a <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International license</a>.